tomas-trls/snap-card-game/README.md

 # ♦ ♠ Snap Card Game ♥ ♣

 The Snap Card game is my second project in Java with the __Nology course__.
-The goal of this project was to demonstrate that I clearly understood the
+The goal of this project was to demonstrate that I clearly understood the new concepts we learned in this week of work.
+Such as Abstract Classes, Interfaces, Enum, ArrayLists and Testing.

 ## ⚙️ Features